 Contact for the resource

-This service provides access to ecosystem flux data from Daly River Pasture in the Northern Territory.
-The site was identified as tropical pasture.
+This service provides access to ecosystem flux data from Pine Hill cattle station, near Alice Springs in the Northern Territory.
+The site has a mulga (Acacia aneura) canopy.

 This service provides access to ecosystem flux data from Sturt Plains in the Northern Territory.
 The flux tower site is located on a low lying plain dominated by Mitchell Grass (gen. Astrebla) 280km north of Tennant Creek.